secureblue/hardened-chromium/README.md

 # hardened-chromium

-A hardened chromium for desktop Linux inspired by [Vanadium](https://github.com/GrapheneOS/Vanadium).
+A hardened chromium for desktop Linux inspired by [Vanadium](https://github.com/GrapheneOS/Vanadium), using [Fedora's Chromium](https://src.fedoraproject.org/rpms/chromium) as a base.
 Intended for use with [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) as packaged and provided by [secureblue](https://github.com/secureblue/secureblue).

 ## Scope